Abhayapuri South Assembly constituency

-Abhayapuri South Assembly constituency is one of the 126 constituencies of the Assam Legislative Assembly, in Assam, northeastern India.
+Abhayapuri South Assembly constituency was one of the 126 constituencies of the Assam Legislative Assembly, in Assam, northeastern India.

-Abhayapuri South (constituency number 35) is one of the 3 constituencies located in Bongaigaon district.
-It is reserved for scheduled castes.
+Abhayapuri South (constituency number 35) was one of the 3 constituencies located in Bongaigaon district.
+It was reserved for scheduled castes.

+This constituency was abolished in 2023.

-Abhayapuri South is part of Barpeta Lok Sabha constituency along with 9 other assembly segments, namely, Bongaigaon and Abhayapuri North in this district, Patacharkuchi, Barpeta, Jania, Baghbar, Sarukhetri and Chenga in Barpeta district and Dharmapur in Nalbari district.
+Abhayapuri South was part of Barpeta Lok Sabha constituency along with 9 other assembly segments, namely, Bongaigaon and Abhayapuri North in this district, Patacharkuchi, Barpeta, Jania, Baghbar, Sarukhetri and Chenga in Barpeta district and Dharmapur in Nalbari district.

 Town Details

 Following are the details of Abhayapuri South: